bursonic/driveMalta/Cars/Attitude.md

 ###4245 - CARS2.33

-You should ONLY flash your headlights to other roads users:
+You should only flash your headlights to other roads users:

 1. To tell them that you have right of way
 2. To show that you are about to reverse